mgondan/mathml/README.md

 # mathml
 ### Translate R expressions to MathML

-`mathml` allows R to render its terms in pretty mathematical equations bridging the gap between computational needs, presentation of results, and their reproducibility.
+`mathml` allows rendering R terms in pretty mathematical equations bridging the gap between computational needs, presentation of results, and their reproducibility.